How to Build a Blog on Squarespace in 30 Minutes [Video!]

 If I’ve peaked your interest with that kind of talk, then grab a sheet of paper or your computer, and (of course) a hot cup of coffee and sit back because I’m going to show you just how possible it is to start your blog off with a bang in just minutes.

 And don’t worry, no slopping around over here.
-We’re of course going to make it look nice.
+We’re going to make it look nice (of course.)

 I’ll be showing how it’s done by using one of the most classic blogging templates Squarespace has and setting it up in a way that ensures that you, my friend, will not be agonizing over it till 3am (and ultimately throwing your hands up with frustration.)